 Compensation for the injury itself (i.e. the psychiatric illness) will depend on the severity of your symptoms and your prognosis.
 In addition to this you can claim financial expenses such as loss of earnings (if your illness has caused you to be unable to work), care, travel to medical appointments, medication and therapy.
 Your legal representative and the court will also look at the guidelines set by the judiciary and previous decided cases.

 Finally, in my view, psychiatric injury can be just as debilitating as physical injury and in some instances, even more so.
 The symptoms and effects can be even more long lasting and damaging than physical injury.
-A recent client of ours and victim of phsychiatric injury explains first hand the debilitating physchological impact:
+A recent client of ours and victim of psychiatric injury explains first hand the debilitating psychological impact:

 "After an accident at work I have ongoing physical problems, which I can put up with.
 But the psychological injury is harder to deal with.
 Things like lack of motivation, getting angry and feeling down about trivial things.
 I have lost enjoyment in doing things I would have enjoyed before.
 At work I have had to stop doing things I have done all my working life because of a fear of things that might happen.
 Sometimes just being left on my own is all I want."